keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 (such as this *CONTRIBUTING.md* file) to check your formatting, you have the following options:

-   - If you are using an IDE to author the markdown text, use the markdown preview browser for the IDE.
+* If you are using an IDE to author the markdown text, use the markdown preview browser for the IDE.
-   - You can push your changes to GitHub and use the GitHub previewer (*View Page*).
+* You can push your changes to GitHub and use the GitHub previewer (*View Page*).
-   - You can install and use the [grip](https://github.com/joeyespo/grip/blob/master/README.md) previewer to view the rendered content locally.
+* You can install and use the [grip](https://github.com/joeyespo/grip/blob/master/README.md) previewer to view the rendered content locally.
      When *grip* is installed,
      you can format the specified file locally by running the following in its own shell:

-     ```
+     ```console
      grip <file>.md
      ```

      Point your browser at `localhost:6419` to view the formatted file.
      The document updates automatically
      each time you write your changes to disk.